yogeshdarji99/mesos/docs/external-containerizer.md

 to the ECP executable.
 Many invocations on the ECP will also pass a protobuf message along via stdin.
 Some invocations on the ECP also expect to deliver a result protobuf message back via stdout.
-All protobuf messages are prepended by their original length - this is sometimes referred to as “Record-IO”-format.
+All protobuf messages are prefixed by their original length - this is sometimes referred to as “Record-IO”-format.

 Record-IO: `<32bit int = length><binary protobuf data>`